roys/java-android-developertools/README.md

 If you want to download the APK outside Play Store you can [find all releases in the misc/releases directory](misc/releases).

+### Android 2.3.3 - Android 3.2 (API level 10 - 13)
+If you want to download the APK outside Play Store for Android from version 2.3.3 to version 3.2 please pick the APK with version 2.0.8 or earlier in the [the misc/releases directory](misc/releases).
+Later versions will not run on those devices.

 ### Android 1.5 - Android 2.3.2 (API level 3 - 9)
 If you want to download the APK outside Play Store for Android before version 2.3.3 please pick the version 1 APK in the [the misc/releases directory](misc/releases).
 The version 2 will not run on those devices.